-Choosing Who Operates on Your Pet
+Choosing Who Performs Veterinary Surgery on Your Pet

 Who performs surgery on your pet is a big decision often confusing most pet owners.

-The dilemma is—do you choose your regular veterinarian or do you choose a specialty surgeon instead?
+The dilemma is: Do you choose your regular veterinarian or do you choose a specialty surgeon instead?

 Well, it depends because both have advantages.